-Share of foreign c Share of foreign controlled enterprises (%) Numerator Value added by foreign-controlled enterprises at factor cost in million euros for Non- financial business economy.
+Share of foreign controlled enterprises (%) Numerator Value added by foreign-controlled enterprises at factor cost in million euros for Non- financial business economy.
 A foreign-controlled enterprise shall mean that the controlling institutional unit is resident in a different country from the one where the institutional unit over which it has control is resident.
-Data source Eurostat: Foreign control of enterprises by economic activity and a selection of controlling countries (from 2008 onwards) [fats_g1a_08] Denominator Value added, gross Data source Eurostat: GDP and main components (output, expenditure and income) [nama_10_gdp] Calculated as Average percentage share for the years 2011 to 2014
+10 Data source Eurostat: Foreign control of enterprises by economic activity and a selection of controlling countries (from 2008 onwards) [fats_g1a_08] Denominator Value added, gross Data source Eurostat: GDP and main components (output, expenditure and income) [nama_10_gdp] Calculated as Average percentage share for the years 2014 to 2016